-History, an elementary narration of a labyrinthian past!
+History, an elementary narration of a labyrinthine past!
 How I love this subject…The sheer multitude of complex past stories and their implications in our present lives is something that just overwhelms me.

 There are times when I get lost in the “What ifs” and start imagining the alternative realities.
 What if the major events that moulded the world as we know it today never happened?
 How would our present be?

-What if Indus Valley Civilisation didn’t face a sudden decline?
+What if Indus Valley Civilisation didn’t face a decline?